100% inline CCI Testing of IV bags

 - Flexible containers are difficult to handle for automated processes, especially large and wobbly bags.

 Our customer approached us for a development of a fully automated 100% inline leak detection platform after steam sterilization.
 The force squeezer (FS) method had proven to be unaffected by residual humidity on the bag surface or by trapped water under the aluminum crimp.
-By means of a force measuring system the differential force of bags were measured while being squeezed.
+By means of a force measuring system the differential force of bags was measured while being squeezed.

 During a risk analysis, the port area of the IV bag was found to be the most risky area to identify a leak, while the bag body with a pinhole in the foil was the least risky.